ascyrax/codedamn_pg/ASSIGNMENT.md

 Problem statement: Develop a basic codedamn playground-like interface

 Technologies to use:
-React/Next.js for a basic frontend (mandatory) TypeScript on the frontend (mandatory)
+React for a basic frontend (mandatory)
+TypeScript on the frontend (mandatory)
 Monaco editor as code editor (mandatory)
 Xterm.js for terminal preview (recommended)